The Pelham Medical Service provides appropriate, comprehensive medical services to address the needs of college students.

-Our licensed nutritionist is available every Friday by referral only through Health Services, athletics or dining.
+Our licensed nutritionist is available weekly by referral only through Health Services, athletics or dining.
 The nutritionist advises on general nutrition, vegetarian diets, eating disorders, weight management, elevated cholesterol, anemia and more.

 Allergy injections are given by appointment only.
 Before injections can be given, a physician's order (which includes the schedule for administration and instructions in case of adverse reactions and missed doses) along with the allergy intake form must be received and reviewed by the nurse practitioner or physician.
 New allergy patients need to receive their first two allergy injections at their allergist's office.
 All students must wait in Health Services for 20 to 30 minutes, depending on the allergist's recommendation, after receiving allergy injections.

 Allergy serum may be stored in the Health Services refrigerator during the school year.
 Be sure to make arrangements to pick up serum and allergy injection records prior to any long-term departure.
 Health Services is not open during vacations; therefore, it may not be possible to retrieve serum or records left behind.
 Health Services does not mail any serum.
 Health Services will not give any allergy injections when the serum contains bee, wasp or insect venom.

 Confidential HIV testing is available at Health Services during regular clinic hours by appointment.